hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 `dive --version`{{execute}}

-Dive runs in two modes with an interactive text user interface in the shell or as a command-line tool tuned for integration into your continuous integration pipelines.
+Dive runs in two modes with an interactive text user interface (TUI) in the shell or as a command-line tool tuned for integration into your continuous integration pipelines.

 ## Interactive